Frijol/Drone-BCI/README.md

 # Drone-BCI
 Controlling a drone with brain control.

-Much of this project is adapted from DroneDirect: https://github.com/djnugent/dronedirect
+Aka awakening the force, or telekinesis.

 Note: works on OSX